mai-repo/Newscraper/README.md

 # News Scraper Application

-This **Flask**-based application scrapes the latest news headlines and descriptions from **BBC News** and stores the data before rendering it on a webpage.
+This **Flask**-based application scrapes the latest news headlines and descriptions from the **Atlantic** and stores the data before rendering it on a webpage.

 ## Table of Contents